NJ Cannabis Insider held its summer event in Asbury Park, which featured networking with industry leaders and a panel of experts.

 Figaro noted the nature of incubators in the New Jersey cannabis industry, like Lantern, that help adult-use cannabis license applicants.

-“The people we expect to be competing us soon are funding these cohorts,” she said.
+“The people we expect to be competing with us soon are funding these cohorts,” she said.

 “We have 13 people to catch up with,” Figaro added about the licensed vertically integrated cannabis corporations that are Multi-State Operators dominating New Jersey’s current limited adult-use market.